 At UCLan we pride ourselves on the tailored support we offer all our students, and we want your application and enrolment to go as smoothly as possible, to get your UCLan experience off to the best possible start.
 If you have any problems at all, we’re here to help.

-You will find details of our Admissions Team on this site and can contact them at any time if you have any queries.
+You can contact our Admissions Team if you have any queries.

 Since applying to UCLan you will have received many letters and emails from us.
 These often include university-specific language, which we know can be confusing if you’re not used to the terms.
 We hope this page will help you understand the words and phrases we use regularly in our letters and emails.
 If you’re still confused, don’t worry.
 We will explain everything once you arrive in September.